 Phi Theta Kappa

-What is Phi Theta Kappa, ΦΘΚ?
+About Phi Theta Kappa, ΦΘΚ

 Phi Theta Kappa is an internationally recognized honor society serving colleges that offer associate degree programs.
 It is the largest higher education honor society in America with more than 1.3 million members and 1,200 chapters in the 50 United States and U.S. territories, as well as Canada, Germany, and Japan.
-It is the official honor society recognized by John Tyler Community College and the Virginia Community College System.
+It is the official honor society recognized by Tyler and the Virginia Community College System.

-At John Tyler, we seek to:
+At Tyler, we seek to:

 - recognize and encourage the academic achievement of our students, and